 Public Administration, MPA

-The Department of Public Administration at Pace University offers the master's degree in public administration (MPA) with tracks in government, health care, and nonprofit management.
-The mission of the MPA Program is to prepare our students to become value-driven public service leaders, managers and analysts by offering our graduates the knowledge of roles, values, skills, and practices that will help them become competent global professionals capable of ethical, innovative, and creative leadership in the public service, in government, heath care and nonprofit organizations.
+The mission of the Master of Public Administration (MPA) Program is to prepare pre-service and in-service students in the New York City metropolitan area, the state of New York, the U.S. and internationally to become value-driven public service leaders, managers and analysts by providing our graduates with the knowledge of roles, values, skills, and practices that will help them become competent global leaders and professionals capable of effective, ethical, innovative, and creative leadership in public service, in government, heath care and nonprofit organizations.
+Our MPA program draws on and values the diversity of our students, faculty, alumni and community – which contributes to the advancement of the practice and scholarship in public administration, affairs and policy.

 The mission is realized through the pursuit of five goals: